Preparing bottles for infant formula

 Getting bottle ready for baby

-To warm formula to room temperature, put bottle in a pot of warm water.
-Shake bottle and squeeze a drop of liquid onto your wrist to test temperature and make sure milk is flowing from teat.
+To warm formula to room temperature, put bottle in a pot of warm water for no longer than 10 minutes.
+Shake bottle.
+Squeeze a drop of liquid onto your wrist to test temperature and make sure milk is flowing from teat.
 Cold formula is OK too.